oslabs-beta/Dockular/README.md

 >Dockular is an

 ## Installation Instructions
-1. Open the docker desktop application
+1. Open the docker desktop application.
-2. Navigate to the "Add Extensions" button in the left toolbar and click.
+2. Navigate to "Add Extensions" in the left toolbar and click.
-3. Search "Dockular" and click install.
+3. Search "Dockular" then click install.

 ## Meet the Team!